 - Overuse of abuse of narcotics and antibiotics.

 Many research studies have suggested that between 31-80% of IBS sufferers also have SIBO.
-The gold standard for diagnosis for SIBO is quantitative jejunal aspirate and culture, which is an investigation completed via an EGD.
-This is an invasive, costly procedure that does not always detect the bacteria overgrowth because the overgrowth itself can be patchy.
-However, glucose hydrogen breath tests are popular because they are noninvasive, but also vary on their specificity.
+The gold standard for diagnosis of SIBO is quantitative jejunal aspirate and culture, which is an investigation completed via an EGD.
+This is an invasive, costly procedure that does not always detect bacteria overgrowth because the overgrowth itself can be patchy.
+However, glucose hydrogen breath tests are popular because they are noninvasive, but also vary in their specificity.

 Nutrition Interventions with SIBO

-As with any other health condition, a number of diets have been created to assist with symptom management of SIBO, but there is not enough research to say that one is “better” than the other.
+As with any other health condition, several diets have been created to assist with symptom management of SIBO, but there is not enough research to say that one is “better” than the other.
 What we do know is that the American College of Gastroenterology has made some recommendations very similar to what IBS sufferers already hear with the Low-FODMAP dietary pattern:

 - Reduce fermentable food intake

 - Avoid sugar alcohols

 With 3 out of 4 people who suffer from IBS reporting relief from symptoms associated with their IBS on the Low-FODMAP diet and between 31-80% of SIBO sufferers also reporting having IBS, there is still not enough research out there to say that the Low-FODMAP diet is the saving grace for all IBS sufferers, but it could be a great place to start with the help of a Registered Dietitian.
 Even if this does not work for you, nutrition is very personal and individualized, which is why a tailored plan is just as important as any other part of your healthcare needs if you are suffering.

 Want a deeper dive into SIBO?
 Check out the American College of Gastroenterology’s Clinical Guidelines for SIBO.